Skip to main content

 Starting a domiciliary care business

-Setting up a domiciliary care business is not without its difficulties, of course: recruitment has always been a challenge for this sector.
-But, a rising cost of living and the removal of thousands of potential EU workers following Brexit is resulting in a serious shortfall in the skilled and specialist caregivers needed in social and care work.
+Setting up a domiciliary care business comes with challenges.
+Recruitment has always been a difficulty in this sector.
+However, the rising cost of living and the removal of thousands of potential EU workers after Brexit are causing a serious shortfall.
+This shortage affects the skilled and specialist caregivers needed in social and care work.

-First things first, what is a domicilary care business?
+First things first, what is a domiciliary care business?

-Domicilary care businesses are essentially there to provide ‘care at home’and these types of carers are often referred to as home carers or private carers.
-Domicilary care businesses typically offer a range of services that support an individual in their own home.
+Domiciliary care businesses are essentially there to provide ‘care at home’.
+These types of carers are often referred to as home carers or private carers.
+Domiciliary care businesses typically offer a range of services that support an individual in their own home.

 What services do domiciliary care offer?

-Often seen as an ‘additional pair of helping hands’ services can include a whole host of activities from day-to-day household tasks, personal care or generally any activity that allows a person to maintin quality of life whilst living independently.
+• or generally any activity that allows a person to maintain quality of life whilst living independently.

 How to register a domiciliary care agency in the UK - CQC registration

 You’ll also need to complete the Registered Manager application.
-The manager who is in charge of your business day-to-day must, by law, have therelevant skills, experience, training and qualifications.
+The manager who is in charge of your business day-to-day must, by law, have:

 Recruiting your domiciliary care workers

-Once your registration processes are complete, it’s all about recruiting the rest of your staff – the caregivers – and your marketing to get the word out there to your target audience.
+Once your registration processes are complete, the focus shifts to recruiting your staff, specifically the caregivers.
+Additionally, you need to market your services to reach your target audience.
 Your recruitment strategy will need to attract the best possible caregivers as they are the lifeblood of your business.
 It’s worth considering working with a specialist recruitment agency to ensure you talk to the right people.

 You, and all people working for you, must have a disclosure barring service (DBS) check to ensure you’re eligible to work in healthcare.